Electronic waste: Cryptocurrency e-waste

-Bitcoin mining has also contributed to higher amounts in electronic waste.
+Bitcoin mining has also contributed to increased electronic waste.
 Bitcoin and other cryptocurrencies can be used for payment or speculation.
-Per de Vries & Stoll in the journal Resources, Conservation and Recycling the average bitcoin transaction yields 272 grams of electronic waste and generated approximately 112.5 million grams of waste in 2020 alone.
-Other estimates indicate that the bitcoin network discards as much "small IT and telecommunication equipment waste produced by a country like the Netherlands," totalling to 30.7 metric kilotons every year.
+Per de Vries & Stoll in the journal Resources, Conservation and Recycling, the average bitcoin transaction yields 272 grams of electronic waste and generated approximately 112.5 million grams of waste in 2020 alone.
+Other estimates indicate that the bitcoin network discards as much "small IT and telecommunication equipment waste produced by a country like the Netherlands," totaling to 30.7 metric kilotons every year.
 Furthermore, the rate at which Bitcoin disposes of its waste exceeds that of major financial organizations such as VISA, which produces 40 grams of waste for every 100,000 transactions.

+Bitcoin has been found to produce large amounts of e-waste, totaling 30.7 metric kilotons as of May 2021.
+This amount of e-waste is similar to that of a small country such as Denmark.
+This has sparked controversy over the sustainability of Bitcoin and other cryptocurrencies.

-A major point of concern is the rapid turnover of technology in the bitcoin industry which results in such high levels of e-waste.
+A major concern is the rapid technological turnover in the bitcoin industry, which results in high levels of e-waste.
 This can be attributed to the proof-of-work principle bitcoin employs where miners receive currency as a reward for being the first to decode the hashes that encode its blockchain.
 As such, miners are encouraged to compete with one another to decode the hash first.
-However, computing these hashes requires massive computing power which, in effect, drives miners to obtain rigs with the highest processing power possible.
-In an attempt to achieve this, miners increase the processing power in their rigs by purchasing more advanced computer chips.
+Computing these hashes requires massive computing power, which drives miners to increase their processing power by purchasing more advanced computer chips.